muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 parts, see [Overview](Muldis_Object_Notation.md).

-This part of the **Muldis Object Notation** document specifies the canonical concrete plain text (strict) syntax of MUON, which expresses a MUON artifact in terms of a Unicode character string conforming to a well-defined pattern, which can exist as a raw file in a filesystem or be exchanged over a
+This part of the **Muldis Object Notation** document specifies the canonical concrete nonhosted plain text (strict) syntax of MUON, which expresses a MUON artifact in terms of a Unicode character string conforming to a well-defined pattern, which can exist as a raw file in a filesystem or be exchanged over a